Although most mini split indoor units are wall-mounted, for a more seamless look you may opt for a ceiling cassette.

-Ceiling cassette units are installed in your ceiling, with most of the unit hidden.
-They cover larger areas than wall mounted units, and in some cases allow you to control the direction of air flow.
+Ceiling cassettes are installed into the ceiling where the mechanics are hidden.
+They cover larger areas than wall-mounted units, and in some cases, allow you to control the direction of air flow.

-Ceiling cassette units come in different styles and boast some different features to meet the needs of various applications.
+Ceiling cassette units come in different styles and boast interesting features to meet the needs of various applications.

-Ceiling cassette units aren't going to be ideal for every room in your home, but they can be just what you need in some cases.
-They're rather discrete.
-The majority of the unit is hidden above the ceiling.
+Ceiling cassettes are discrete units that hide the bulk of the unit above the ceiling.
 The grille, which is approximately 1" thick, is all that shows.
 So if you're looking for a less noticeable unit that offers improved coverage, this may be what you're after.
-Just be sure that if you choose a model that doesn't come with a grille, you buy one separately.

-If you're installing the unit in an unconditioned space, such as an attic, you must insulate the unit.
+If you're installing the unit in an unconditioned space, such as an attic, you must insulate it.
 Running a ceiling cassette unit in an unconditioned space without insulation will cause condensation to build on the outside of the unit and drip into your living space.
-Avoid installing ceiling cassette units near televisions, microwaves or other sources of electromagnetic interference to ensure effective communication with the remote control(s).

 Other Features of Ceiling Cassette Units

 In terms of temperature control, you can opt for either a wireless remote control or a wired-in wall mounted control.
-This also depends upon the make and model of ceiling cassette unit.
-Be sure to check what kind of temperature control comes with each unit before making your choice.
+This also depends upon the make and model of the ceiling cassette unit.

 Mini Split Ceiling Cassette Guide - How to Pick the Perfect Mini Split Ceiling Cassette Unit.
 Our heating, ventilation and cooling equipment how-to library can help you pick the perfect comfort solution for your home.